 4. Take advantage of free events

-Your local council usually provides a large amount of free events for families held in its libraries and local parks or public spaces.
+Your local area usually provides free events for families held in its libraries, local parks or public spaces.
 Also city art galleries, museums and theatres regularly host free activities and events to take advantage of.

 5. Reduce your utility bills

 It was ingrained in me from a young age when dad used to yell out 'turn off the lights; do you think we own shares in an electricity company?', or 'Get out of the shower, you've been in too long!'.
 So while my electricity and water bills have been relatively low, friends are paying huge quarterly costs.
 The biggest culprit is the air-conditioner for cooling and heating, but there are lots of little things you can do to save on costs and in turn being a little eco too!
 Choice rounded up the top five things you can do.